 If your piano is in—or headed to—a home with multiple steps to the door, find a truck or trailer with a loading ramp which will extend right to the porch or door of the building.
 (UHaul rents a 15′ truck with a ramp for about $30 plus $.99/mile.)
 This allows you to bypass the stairs entirely.
 Once again, ramps are your friend.

-If you must lift a piano into a truck or van without a ramp, tip it on its dolly—as in the video above—and slowly back the bed of the vehicle under the piano’s raised end.
-Then you can remove the dolly and carefully lower the raised end of the piano into the vehicle.
-Now lift the other end of the instrument from the ground, and push/slide it the rest of the way into the truck.
+If you must lift a piano into a truck or van without a ramp, tip it on its dolly—as in the video above—or onto its side, and slowly back the bed of the vehicle under the piano’s raised end.
+Then carefully lower the raised end of the piano into the vehicle.
+Once that’s in place, lift the other end of the instrument from the ground, and push/slide it the rest of the way into the truck.
 You’ll need at least three or four people to do this safely: one in the vehicle to pull and guide the piano, and 2–4 on the ground to lift and push.
 Pianos are top-heavy, so the helper in the vehicle must be prepared to keep the instrument under control and upright throughout this process.
+Sometimes, it makes more sense to slide the piano into the vehicle on its back; this eliminates the potential for it to tip over during the ride.

 6. When in doubt, hire a professional.